SWIFTSIM/swiftsim/doc/RTD/source/ParameterFiles/output_selection.rst

 column can be added to the output list giving the snapshot labels to use for each output::

-   # Redshift, Select Output, Labels
+   # Redshift, Select Output, Label
    100.0, Snapshot, 100
    90.0, Snapshot, 90
    1.0, Snapshot, 1